 The normal driving position for the best fuel economy.
 Transmission operates in gears one through four.

-(Overdrive) can be deactivated by pressing the transmission control switch on the end of the gearshift lever.
+(Overdrive) can be deactivated by pressing the transmission control switch on the gearshift lever.

 The transmission control indicator light (TCIL) will illuminate on the instrument cluster.